qiuxintao101/cobra/docs/install.rst

 4. ``cfce/cobra:latest``: ``cfce/cobra`` is the name of the container that we created in the dockerhub. ``lastest`` is the version of the container.

-Once you start runing the *CoBRA* containter, it's bash shell will be attached to the terminal, and the command prompt will change:
+Once you start running the *CoBRA* containter, it's bash shell will be attached to the terminal, and the command prompt will change:

 .. code-block:: Bash

    (base) root@5d8bf16cd2cb:/#

 The above command prompt change means that you have suceefully started the cotainer of *CoBRA*, and you may proceed to run the example or your own data.

+  .. note:: Once a run is initiated on the Docker container, please DO NOT exit the container while the run is still ongoing.
+This would result in **interruption of the current *CoBRA* run**.

+  If you need to perform multiple runs at the same time, please open multiple terminal window and **open one Docker container for each**.

 You do not have to, but you may go through the following tutorial related to ``Docker``.
 This will help you gain a better understanding of ``Docker``.
 For more details, see `here <https://docker-curriculum.com/>`_.